 Image: 1FineCookie

-Pumpkin cake does a great job.
+Pumpkin Bundt cake does a great job.

 Image: Shugary Sweets

-This Halloween cake topped with creepy strawberries is great for setting a scary scene.
+This Halloween cake, topped with creepy strawberries, is great for setting a scary scene.

 Image: Say It With Cake